 Going into the design process, we realized what we wanted was not only a gaiter that performed at a higher level than anything else, but also one that we could completely forget we were wearing.

 After designing, testing, and refining dozens of prototypes, it became obvious when some parts no longer fit our design intentions.
 Lightweight fabrics that could be tailored to the foot’s natural shape were essential.
 Velcro closures that ran down the middle of the shin and foot were super crunchy and didn’t complement the fabrics, so we incorporated an asymmetrical zipper.
 And by taking the versatility and flexibility of TPU and combining it with a low-profile form, we designed a custom instep strap that bridged the gap between bulky buckles and cords lacking long-term durability—while also integrating a streamlined adjustment system.
 Constantly fine-tuning, everything started to work and fit together.

 Where we ended up was the Kahtoola INSTAgaiter Low and Mid, LEVAgaiter GTX and NAVAgaiter GTX, a new line of gaiters that can be used across a variety of terrain, conditions and activities, and most importantly, keep users comfortable and the elements out.
 They’re exactly what we envisioned: gaiters rethought and so comfortable they go unnoticed.
 Mission accomplished.

-Our design ethos is about looking for and solving problems, without ever settling for good enough.
+Our design ethos is about looking for, understanding, and solving problems.
 When we make gear, we set out to design something that not only we want to use, but something that everyone wants to use, no matter how many iterations it takes to get us there.

 It’s this approach and spirit that lives in all of our products, inspires us to design great outdoor gear, and sets our Kahtoola gaiters apart.